-Sector Minimum Ratings Requirement U.S. Treasury GNMA N/A Other U.S. Government Guaranteed (e.g. AID, GTC) Federal Agency/GSE: FNMA, FHLMC, FHLB, FFCB N/A Federal Agency/GSE other than those above Supranationals Highest ST or Highest LT Rating Categories where U.S. is a shareholder and voting member (A-1/P-1, AAA-/Aaa, or equivalent) Corporates Highest ST or Three Highest LT Rating Categories ' (A-1/P-1, A-/A3 or equivalent) Municipals Highest ST or Three Highest LT Rating Categories ' (SP-1/MIG 1, A-/A3, or equivalent) Agency Mortgage-Backed Securities (MBS) N/A Asset-Backed Securities (ABS) Highest ST or LT Rating , (A-1+/P-1, AAA/Aaa, or equivalent) Non-Negotiable Certificate of Deposit and Savings Accounts None, if fully collateralized Commercial Paper (CP) Highest ST Rating Category Germinerdial Fuper (GF) (A-1/P-1, or equivalent) Bankers' Acceptances (BAs) Highest ST Rating Category (A-1/P-1, or equivalent) Repurchase Agreements (Repo or RP) Counterparty (or if the counterparty is not rated by an NRSRO, then the counterparty's parent) must be rated in the Highest ST Rating Category (A-1/P-1, or equivalent) If the counterparty is a Federal Reserve Bank, no rating is required Money Market Funds (MMFs) Highest Fund Rating by all NRSROs who rate the fund (AAAm/Aaa-mf, or equivalent) Fixed-Income Mutual Funds & ETFs N/A Intergovernmental Pools (LGIPs) Highest Fund Quality and Volatility Rating Categories by all NRSROs, if rated (AAAm/AAAf, S1, or equivalent) Florida Local Government Surplus Funds Trust Funds ("Florida Prime") Highest Fund Rating by all NRSROs who rate the fund (AAAm/Aaa-mf, or equivalent)
+Sector Minimum Ratings Requirement U.S. Treasury GNMA N/A Other U.S. Government Guaranteed (e.g. AID, GTC) Federal Agency/GSE: FNMA, FHLMC, FHLB, FFCB N/A Federal Agency/GSE N/A other than those above Supranationals Highest ST or Highest LT Rating Categories where U.S. is a shareholder and voting member (A-1/P-1, AAA-/Aaa, or equivalent) Corporates Highest ST or Three Highest LT Rating Categories (A-1/P-1, A-/A3 or equivalent) Maria in a la Highest ST or Three Highest LT Rating Categories Municipals (SP-1/MIG 1, A-/A3, or equivalent) Agency Mortgage-Backed Securities (MBS) N/A Asset Backed Securities (ABS) Highest ST or LT Rating Asset-Backed Securities (ABS) (A-1+/P-1, AAA/Aaa, or equivalent) Non-Negotiable Certificate of Deposit and Savings Accounts None, if fully collateralized Commercial Paper (CP) Highest ST Rating Category (A-1/P-1, or equivalent) Pankara' Assentances (PAs) Highest ST Rating Category Bankers' Acceptances (BAs) (A-1/P-1, or equivalent) Repurchase Agreements (Repo or RP) Counterparty (or if the counterparty is not rated by an NRSRO, then the counterparty's parent) must be rated in the Highest ST Rating Category (A-1/P-1, or equivalent) If the counterparty is a Federal Reserve Bank, no rating is required Money Market Funds (MMFs) Highest Fund Rating by all NRSROs who rate the fund (AAAm/Aaa-mf, or equivalent) Fixed-Income Mutual Funds & ETFs N/A Intergovernmental Pools (LGIPs) Highest Fund Quality and Volatility Rating Categories by all NRSROs, if rated (AAAm/AAAf, S1, or equivalent) Florida Local Government Surplus Funds Trust Funds ("Florida Prime") Highest Fund Rating by all NRSROs who rate the fund (AAAm/Aaa-mf, or equivalent)

-The City's bank balance of \$35,409,615 was deposited in a qualified public depository, as required by Chapter 280, Florida Statutes.
+The City's bank balance of \$55,050,48 was deposited in a qualified public depository, as required by Chapter 280, Florida Statutes.